-Your city is a service industry!
+Your city is a service industry

-Essentially the City operates as a service industry.
 We incur capital costs to build or purchase assets (equipment, infrastructure, facilities) and incur operating costs (labour, materials, supplies) to operate and maintain the assets to deliver services.
 Increases in operating costs are what typically drive tax increases, but capital funds, which traditionally came from other governments or other funds (e.g. reserves), are now coming more and more from taxation.

-With respect to tax increases, we often hear that the bulk of a city's costs are related to staff.
+We often hear that the bulk of a city's costs are related to staff.
 That is as true for cities as it is for all service industries.
 When you deliver services, the bulk of your costs are the people costs.
 In a city there are police officers, firefighters, bylaw officers, librarians, parks workers, fitness instructors, lifeguards, skating instructors, road crews, and sewer and water crews.
-As you can see in the chart on the left, staff costs make up 61% of total operating costs.
+Staff costs make up 60% of total operating costs.